The Epiphone Les Paul Custom PRO

 And, it feels solid and weighs around 7 lbs, but not as heavy as the Gibson version of the Les Paul Custom PRO.

 Its finish is undoubtedly superb and its fit feels so great.
-Though the glossy finish won’t allow you to easily move up and down the fretboard, it gives you comfort and nice grip.
+Though the glossy finish won’t allow you to easily move up and down the fretboard, it gives you comfort and a nice grip.

 Hardware and Electronics